 Electrical System

 But if you are, and are looking for a little insight into what makes a vintage Airstream tick electrically, there are a few observations worth sharing.
 Although I have tried to keep the “glaze factor” down, my tendency is to drift into the minutia, so feel free to email me for clarification if I should lose you in useless detail.
-Conversely, also feel free to request additional, numbing detail.

 The Wiring